sanmatte/writeup_robotank/README.md

 	...
 ```

-Where `verifyToken` function performs a ECDSA verify using the `ed25519` curve, therefore to pass the `verifyToken` function we need to sign the challenge with the private key.
+Where `verifyToken` function performs an ECDSA verify using the `ed25519` curve, therefore to pass the `verifyToken` function we need to sign the challenge with the private key.
 ### Recover the private key

 Searching for all the occurrences of the private key in the source code one finds, at line 48 of `routes/auth.js` where `/auth/login` is treated, the following: